gpufpx/GPU-FPX-Benchmark/README.md

 # GPU-FPX-Benchmark
-The benchmarks for GPU-FPX, check `README.md` in each subdirectory to get the access pointer for our benchmarks
+The benchmarks for GPU-FPX.
+Check `README.md` in each subdirectory to get the access pointer for our benchmarks